 vii.
 Requested further information on visitor parking spaces proposed on the new application.

-The Agent advised a total of four spaces had been allocated for disabled users and visitor / disabled spaces compared to the one space on the previous application.
+A total of four spaces had been allocated for disabled users and visitor / disabled spaces compared to the one space on the previous application.

 Summing up by the Applicant's Agent